Sonoma State University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: Primarily in-person at the Rohnert Park campus, with some courses offered in hybrid or online formats.
 Classes are scheduled Monday through Friday in morning, afternoon, and evening blocks.
 Students are typically on campus three to four days per week, per the program FAQ.

-Licensure Tracks: The CMHC specialization prepares students for both LMFT and LPCC licensure in California.
+Licensure Track: California LMFT and LPCC.
 Per the CMHC program page, the program "prepares students for careers in the mental health field and marriage and family therapist (LMFT) and/or professional clinical counselor (LPCC) licensure."

 Accreditation: Regional institutional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 The CMHC program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC) through September 2030.
 The program was previously CACREP accredited (2014 to May 2022) but the CACREP accreditation has since lapsed.
 The program is not COAMFTE accredited.
 The CMHC curriculum is designed to meet California Board of Behavioral Sciences educational requirements for LMFT and LPCC licensure.